Tag: Orphanage

 Impressions of Korea

-James Bradshaw gives an emotional account of how bombed out Seoul was when he saw it.
-He became tearful remembering the children that he felt sorry for, and recalls saving his rations for them.
+James Bradshaw delivered an emotional account of how bombed out Seoul was when he saw it.
+He became tearful remembering the children he felt sorry for, and recalled saving his rations for them.

 John Farritor